zzl-zeliang/DeepSeek-V3/README.md

 </div>

+> [!NOTE]
-**NOTE: The total size of DeepSeek-V3 models on Hugging Face is 685B, which includes 671B of the Main Model weights and 14B of the Multi-Token Prediction (MTP) Module weights.**
+> The total size of DeepSeek-V3 models on Hugging Face is 685B, which includes 671B of the Main Model weights and 14B of the Multi-Token Prediction (MTP) Module weights.**

 To ensure optimal performance and flexibility, we have partnered with open-source communities and hardware vendors to provide multiple ways to run the model locally.
 For step-by-step guidance, check out Section 6: [How_to Run_Locally](#6-how-to-run-locally).